fstwn/cockatoo/README.md

     `File >> Special Folders >> User Object Folder`
 - Move the whole `Cockatoo` directory to the UserObjects folder.

-- **NOTE: If Rhino is currently running, you'll have to restart Rhino for the new UserObjects to be loaded!**

 ### 4. Unblock the new UserObjects!

 - Go into the `Cockatoo` folder inside Grasshoppers UserObjects folder
 - Right click onto the first UserObject and go to **Properties**
 - If the text *This file came from another computer [...]* is displayed click on **Unblock**!
 - **Unfortunately you have to do this for _EVERY_ UserObject in the folder!**

+### 5. Restart Rhino & Grasshopper

+- If Rhino was running during the installation process, you'll have to restart it for the changes to take effect!